Flanimals: Originality dispute

 In August 2010, Norwich-based writer and artist John Savage issued a High Court writ, claiming that the original Flanimals book was based on his own Captain Pottie's Wildlife Encyclopedia, and that his artistic and literary copyright had been infringed.
 A spokeswoman for Gervais said that the concept and illustrations existed before Savage's work.

 Adaptations

 ITV commissioned a television series based on the books, with a planned air date of 2009, but it was later cancelled.

-On 28 April 2009, Variety reported that a 3-D, computer-animated feature film was in production at Illumination Entertainment, known for its 2010 summer blockbuster Despicable Me.
+On 28 April 2009, Variety reported that an animated feature film was in production at Illumination Entertainment, known for its 2010 summer blockbuster Despicable Me.
 It said that Gervais would be the executive producer and would voice the lead character, and that The Simpsons writer Matt Selman would write the script.
 However, it has since been removed from the development schedule, leaving its future uncertain, and no further details have been released about it since 2009.